kubamaruszczak/ctestjunior_answers/README.md

   Program in main.c file is fixed.
 It prints each value of <code>value_set</code> array in binary format and new line.

   ## Programming Task
+My solution of this problem is in programming_task.c file.